Oggy Oggy: Season 2 (2023)

+Season 3 (2023)

-International Broadcast
+International broadcast

 The series globally premiered on Netflix on August 24, 2021.

 On January 29, 2021, Xilam announced that France Télévisions (for France 5), Discovery Italy (for Frisbee) and Super RTL had acquired French, Italian and German TV broadcast rights to the series.
-The series will premiere on the respective networks in 2022.
+The series premiered on the respective networks in 2022.

 On July 6, 2022, Channel 5 acquired the UK television broadcast rights to the series for their Milkshake! strand.

+In India, the show premiered on June 12, 2023, via Sony YAY!, as part of their Sony YAY!
+Jr. block.

 Merchandise

 On October 25, 2021, Xilam named Simba Dickie Group as the global toy partner for the series.
 The toy range will consist of plush toys, figures, playsets, vehicles, and collectables.